Moving to Tavira, Portugal

 We asked people living in Tavira to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Tavira, Portugal, you should pack a variety of clothing suitable for a Mediterranean climate, including lightweight clothing for the hot summers and warmer clothing for the cooler winters.
 Don't forget to pack a good pair of walking shoes for exploring the city and its surroundings.
 Bring your essential documents such as passport, driver's license, and any necessary visas or work permits.
 If you take prescription medication, bring an adequate supply along with a copy of your prescription.
 Pack your electronics, including your laptop, smartphone, and chargers.
 An adapter plug for European outlets would also be useful.
 If you're planning on cooking, you might want to bring some of your favorite non-perishable food items that might be hard to find in Portugal.
 Bring personal hygiene items and toiletries, although keep in mind that most of these can be easily purchased in Tavira.
 If you wear glasses or contact lenses, bring an extra pair along with your prescription.
 Pack some books or other forms of entertainment for your downtime, although remember that Tavira has plenty to see and do.
-Lastly, don't forget to pack any sentimental items or keepsakes that will make your new place feel like home," remarked one expat in Tavira , Portugal.
+Lastly, don't forget to pack any sentimental items or keepsakes that will make your new place feel like home," remarked one expat who made the move to Tavira .

 What cultural faux pas should I try to avoid making in Tavira?